jmgraham30/wlbc_simulations/README.md

-# R Project for The contributions of host population size and maternal transmission rate to fluctuating *Wolbachia* frequencies
+# R Project for Stochastic fluctuations of the facultative endosymbiont *Wolbachia* due to finite host population size

 This repository contains the code and data for the manuscript "The contributions of host population size and maternal transmission rate to fluctuating *Wolbachia* frequencies."